Everest Base Camp Trek in November – A Complete Guide

 Do I need a guide for the Everest Base Camp trek in November?

 While solo trekking is allowed, hiring a guide in November is highly recommended.
-Trails can be icy, and weather changes rapidly.
+Trails can be icy, and the weather can change rapidly.
 A licensed local guide improves safety, handles logistics, and enhances cultural experiences along the route.

 How difficult is the Everest Base Camp trek in November?